Shared Task

 class, and the modules should extendtorch.nn.Module

 (or one of the existing module classes).
-The repository should contain a README with instructions on how to run the code, including any dependencies and installation steps.
+The repository should contain a README with instructions on how to run the code, including any dependencies and installation steps. - No minimal subset of models or tasks is required for the Causal Variable Localization track.

 Submissions to either track will be evaluated by organizers on the private test set from the MIB benchmark, and results will be made available on the MIB Leaderboard.
 Participants will be invited to submit a technical report describing their approach, results, and any insights gained during the process.
 The report should be no more than 4 pages long (excluding references) and follow the BlackboxNLP 2025 formatting guidelines.
+The report will be considered archival and will be published in the BlackboxNLP 2025 workshop proceedings on the ACL Anthology.

 Task Details